ohrjh10/lab-03/README.md

 ## Lab Question Answers
 Question 1: Why are RESTful APIs scalable?

+There is a separation between the client and the server which makes it easier for the developers to scale.
+For example, changes in the server does not affect the client immediately, which gives more flexibility for the developers to edit.

 Question 2: According to the definition of “resources” provided in the AWS article above, What are the resources the mail server is providing to clients?

 Question 3: What is one common REST Method not used in our mail server?
 How could we extend our mail server to use this method?